Why the true cost of new gas plants is much higher than the sticker price

 Daily energy & climate — solar, EVs, oil, the policy fights and tech bets shaping the transition.
 Free.

-- PJM Interconnection's reopened 220-GW queue is now nearly half gas, almost double what utility plans called for as of last year, and MISO's Expedited Resource Addition Study fast-track is roughly three-quarters gas
+- PJM Interconnection's recently reopened queue shows gas now represents nearly half of the entire 220-GW pipeline, nearly double what was already in utility plans as of last year, while gas also accounts for nearly three-quarters of projects in MISO's Expedited Resource Addition Study

-- Georgia Power, Duke Energy, and Dominion Energy have all announced major capital investments in new gas generation specifically to serve data center load growth
+- Georgia Power, Duke Energy, and Dominion Energy have all announced major capital investments in new gas generation to meet data center load growth, with separate gas storage and pipeline projects typically approved after the plant itself

-- WE Energies is planning $1.5 billion in new gas generation and $668 million in associated pipeline and LNG storage — a 30% add-on that was not included in the CPCN proceedings for the generation, coinciding with a new Microsoft data center announcement in Wisconsin
+- WE Energies plans to roughly double its gas demand to serve a massive Microsoft data center, requiring $1.5 billion in new gas generation plus $668 million in associated pipeline and storage costs that were not included in the CPCN proceedings for the generation projects

-- Since the initial analysis, WE Energies' costs have grown to roughly $6 billion in generation and $1.3 billion in LNG storage, illustrating the upward pressure on customer bills the report warns about
+- Since the initial analysis was done, WE Energies' costs have grown to $6 billion in generation and $1.3 billion for LNG storage, illustrating how construction cost estimates are already outdated and continuing to rise